Azure/communication-ui-library/samples/tests/README.md

 # Live tests based on sample applications

-This packlet contains some live tests (end-to-end tests that depend on Azure Communication Services backend services) based on sample applications included in this git repo.
+This packlet contains some live browser tests (end-to-end tests that depend on Azure Communication Services backend services) based on sample applications included in this git repo.
 See the [top-level testing documentation](../../docs/references/automated-tests.md) to understand how these tests fit into our overall testing strategy.

 ## Setup